Below are links to tribal energy project case studies.

 Tribal Energy Program College Student Internship Papers

-The U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy Tribal Energy Program offers student internships each summer at Sandia National Laboratories.
+DOE's Office of Energy Efficiency and Renewable Energy Tribal Energy Program offers student internships each summer at Sandia National Laboratories.
 As part of the internship, current college upper-classmen and graduate students, who are familiar with Native American culture and tribal issues, support Tribal Energy Program efforts with technical project tasks and write papers based on their experiences.
 Below is a sampling of those papers.

 - A Decade of Changes to an Alternative Power Source for a Rural Utility